 As part of their business plan, the TAC proposals must include a plan for working with companies, including the anticipated approach to business development, and projections for the number of clients and annual revenues from those interactions.

 Canadian colleges that have been declared eligible to administer grants according to the eligibility requirements for colleges of at least one of the three federal granting agencies (NSERC, CIHR and/or SSHRC) may submit a TAC application.

 Colleges must offer programs in line with the research area proposed in the TAC application.
 If the proposed research and knowledge/technology transfer activities lie entirely within the mandate of a single agency (NSERC, CIHR or SSHRC) the college must be declared eligible to receive funding from that granting agency.
 The agency may require additional information before funds can be released.

-The table below describes the eligible expenses for Technology Access Centres.
-The expenses must be related to the TAC's activities as proposed to NSERC.
+The table below describes the eligible expenses for TACs.
+The expenses must be related to the TAC's activities, as proposed to NSERC.

 |Type of Expenditure||Eligibility of Costs|